Need: To help low-income and rural community members access health information at their libraries.

 health of community members.

-sure that information from the cross-disciplinary
+information from the cross-disciplinary curriculum is

-out how different courses are relevant or useful.
+medical informatics, are relevant or useful.

 Please contact the models and innovations contact directly for the most complete and current information